vadim-miller2/book-test1/pages/ch_app_test.md

 <span class="nctnt highlight">Note: </span><span class="nctnt ncbi-type">TRY\_STATELESS</span> could be induced by many reasons, mainly because all servers for the service are stateless ones or because the FWDaemon is not available on the host, where the client's request was received.

-<span class="nctnt highlight">Note:</span> Outlined scenarios show that no prior dispatching information is required for a stateless client to make a connection request, because the DISPD dispatcher can always be used as a data relay (in this way, Web browsers can access NCBI services).
+:heavy_exclamation_mark: __Notes__ Outlined scenarios show that no prior dispatching information is required for a stateless client to make a connection request, because the DISPD dispatcher can always be used as a data relay (in this way, Web browsers can access NCBI services).
 But for a stateful-capable client to establish a dedicated connection an additional step of obtaining dispatching information must precede the actual connection.

 To support requests from Web browsers, which are unaware of HTTP extensions comprising dispatching protocol the DISPD dispatcher considers an incoming request that does not contain input dispatching tags as a connection request from a stateless-only client.